 Located on 16 acres (6.5 ha) within the Cal Poly Pomona University campus, our vision is for the Lyle Center to be recognized for its collective impact toward a sustainable future, convening diverse groups of students, academic experts, policy makers and community members committed to catalyzing pro-environmental change.

 The Lyle Center is administered by the College of Environmental Design, and offers a Master of Science in regenerative studies as well as a minor program at the undergraduate level.
 Faculty are drawn from departments across campus, creating a unique interdisciplinary learning environment.

 General Education (GE) Classes at the Lyle Center

 General education classes are offered year-round at the Lyle Center.
 Skip the waitlists at other colleges and learn how sustainable design, social and physical and social sciences, engineering, and business and economics are united in our shared vision for a safe and healthy future for all.

-Check out the center's General Education course offerings for a learning experience off the beaten path, with the added bonues of doubling the value of up to 12 units that can be applied towards the Regenerative Studies Minor.
+Classes include many General Education course offerings for a learning experience off the beaten path, with the added bonus of doubling the value of up to 12 units that can be applied towards the Regenerative Studies Minor.